 Application has to be done online in outgoingexchange.rtu.lv.
 Participants of the programme will be selected in competition based on the average mark, language test and interview’s results.

 INFORMATIVE EVENTS – In September and February all interested persons are invited to participate in informative events about Erasmus+ programme.
 There are discussed and explained various issues related to the selection process and Erasmus+ scholarships.

-APPLICATION DEADLINES – Application for Erasmus+ study mobility in spring term 2018 has to be submitted online in outgoingexchange.rtu.lv, attaching all necessary documents (CV, Transcript of records, Language test certificates if available).
+APPLICATION DEADLINES – Application for Erasmus+ study mobility in autumn term 2018 has to be submitted online in outgoingexchange.rtu.lv, attaching all necessary documents (CV, Transcript of records, Language test certificates if available).

 There are two application periods for Erasmus+ mobility – in September and February.
 Applications for Erasmus+ study mobility and Erasmus+ trineeship mobility are held separately.
 In case you would like to apply for both mobilities, you have to do both applications in outgoingexchange.rtu.lv.

 Participating in the current Erasmus+ selection procedure, students can obtain Erasmus+ scholarship for studies at RTU partner universities in autumn semester 2017/2018.